-Park master plans are completed at an individual park level, unlike the comprehensive plan.
-A park master plan is a conceptual design document that, once adopted by city council, generally describes and guides the future management, design, and development of a park property.
+Park master plans are completed at an individual park level, unlike the comprehensive plan, which outlines the framework for the park system as a whole.
+A park master plan is a conceptual design document that, once adopted by City Council, generally describes and guides the future management, design, and development of a park property.

 The basic steps of the master plan process include: